 It was... if only justice was taken into consideration, I often asked myself one question, "Is all this pain okay?"
 We didn't have the courage to get very deep in humanity, we always held it to a higher level, at that time, it was and it will always remain the homeland, the love for the homeland, for the future of our children, for our own future in general.
-Otherwise, you have to be very egoistic to say, "We did our nation's service," that we took the time, but they forgave the blood or they were convinced that that forgiving was made in the interest of the homeland.
+Otherwise, you have to be very egoistic to say, "We did our nation's service," that we took the time, but it was they who forgave the blood or they were convinced that that forgiveness was in the interest of the homeland.